-Joseph Edward Jefferson III is an abstract painter from Houston, Texas and a graduate of the High School for the Performing and Visual Arts.
+Joseph Edward Jefferson III. is an abstract painter from Houston, Texas and a graduate of the High School for the Performing and Visual Arts.
 His work emerges from a life shaped by discipline, service, and creative exploration, drawing on experiences as a musician, Eagle Scout, technician, inspector, war veteran, husband, and father.
 These intersecting roles inform a visual language that is both intuitive and engineered, expressive yet deliberate.
+His current favorite project is a custom pair of boots designed for the traveling One of a Kind Boot Exhibit in collaboration with Rocky Boots, a work that extends his exploration of identity, endurance, and symbolic frequency into wearable form as the exhibition travels throughout the United States.

 Jefferson’s paintings reject straight lines in favor of fluid movement, fractured geometry, and layered dimensionality.
 His canvases operate as environments rather than images, built through accumulation, concealment, and revelation.
 Camouflage functions not as disguise but as strategy, inviting prolonged viewing and active interpretation.
 Meaning is never fully fixed; uncertainty and “not knowing” are integral components of the work.